docker/docs/contribute/style/grammar.md

 - Don't use apostrophes for plural acronyms. ✅URLs ❌URL’S
 - Avoid using an acronym for the first time in a title or heading.
 If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelled-out term) in the first body text that follows.

-## Bolds and italics
+## Bold and italics

-Unless you're referring to Ul text or user-defined text, you should not add emphasis to text.
+Unless you're referring to UI text or user-defined text, you should not add emphasis to text.
 Clear, front-loaded wording makes the subject of a sentence clear.

 ### Best practice:

 - Don't use bold to refer to a feature name.
 - Use italics sparingly, as this type of formatting can be difficult to read in digital experiences.
-Notable exceptions are titles of articles, blog posts, or specifcation documents.
+Notable exceptions are titles of articles, blog posts, or specification documents.

 ## Capitalization